SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

    3. Define a function: introduce an expression element with units of liters per hour ($$l/hr$$).
 In general, the units of a function should match the flow units of stock elements.
 Introduce the expression shown below.

    The expression above has the following meaning: if the time of the simulation is smaller than two days, the flow rate is equal to $$30 l/hr$$.
 Otherwise, it is 0.
 'ETime' represents the simulation time of GoldSim.
 As you can see, the parentheses contains three instances separated by commas.
-These are the rules of GoldSim and in programming this is called 'syntaxis'
+These are the rules of GoldSim and in programming this is called [syntax](https://en.wikipedia.org/wiki/Syntax_(programming_languages))

 ### Step 4 - Inflow rate

 ### Step 5 - Connect function to inflow in pool